aeternity/protocol/oracles/oracles.md

   - The transaction fee

 Questions/Comments/Later:
+- The Transaction ID is the hash of {sender_address, nonce, oracle_address}
 - Should the query format be checked by the miner?
 - The size of this TX is variable (the Query), so fee/gas will vary - also the sender will pay for storing the query, thus the TTL will also affect the